MrDrHax/Learning-to-code-in-Python/README.md

 To run the game, simply run the __init__ file

-You can use these commands while on the pygame window:

->p - play the game

->l - load game into string

->n - next level

->b - previous level

 for extra help, go to this webpage https://mrdrhax.github.io/Learning-to-code-in-Python/ I will update everything on there.

 Thanks a lot, I hope you have fun!